danexdev/jpeg-metadata-writer/README.md

    ```

 3. The script will:
+   - Ask for the **source folder** (default: current directory).
+   - Ask for the **output folder** (default: `Tagged`).
-   - Read metadata from `metadata.json`.
+   - Read metadata from JSON files (`*.metadata.json`).
-   - Match each `filename` in the JSON with the corresponding image in the `images/` directory.
+   - Match each `filename` in the JSON with the corresponding image in the source folder.
+   - Copy the image to the output folder before applying metadata.
-   - Write metadata into the JPEG files.
+   - Write metadata into the copied JPEG files.

 ## Output

 For each image processed, the script will output:
 ```
+Enter the source folder (default: current directory):
+Enter the output folder name (default: Tagged):

-Writing metadata for 20221223_111456.jpg...
+Processing metadata file: example.metadata.json Writing metadata for 20221223_111456.jpg...
     1 image files updated
-Metadata written for 20221223_111456.jpg
+Metadata written for 20221223_111456.jpg and saved in Tagged Writing metadata for 20221224_115516.jpg...
+    1 image files updated
+Metadata written for 20221224_115516.jpg and saved in Tagged

+Metadata writing process completed!
+Tagged images are in the 'Tagged' folder.
 ```

 ## Directory Structure

 ```
 jpeg-metadata-writer/
-├── images/               # Directory containing JPEG images ├── metadata.json         # JSON file with metadata
-├── write_metadata.sh     # Bash script for writing metadata
-├── README.md             # Project documentation
+├── images/               # Optional: Directory containing source JPEG images (can be any folder) ├── metadata.json         # JSON file with metadata (or multiple *.metadata.json files) ├── write_metadata.sh     # Bash script for writing metadata ├── README.md             # Project documentation
 ```

 ## Customization

-- Modify the `IMAGE_DIR` and `METADATA_FILE` variables in the script to use different directories or filenames.
+- Modify the `SOURCE_DIR` and `OUTPUT_DIR` in the script for default directory changes.
-- To keep backups of the original images, remove the `-overwrite_original` option in the script.
+- To keep backups of the original images in the output folder, remove the `-overwrite_original` option in the script.

 ## License